Jeff-Wu97/Distributed-Fintech-Infrastructure-Testbed/README.md

 Thank you!

 ## Update: ECSchnorr Signature
 The *Schnorr.java* contains a demo for ECSchnorr signature.
 It creates EC keypairs, generates Schnorr signature, and verify the message with signature.
-The encrypted string in the demo is "HelloZhe" (defined at row 273, main).
+The encrypted string is "HelloWorld" (defined at row 273, main).
 Welcome to run the demo on your Eclipse!

 ## Mobile PBFT
 Thanks for your visit!